pblack/docs/content/deployment-and-management/managing-users.md

 1. **The Owner** is the primary account holder for that site.
 They can:
 	1. Edit and publish content
 	2. Manage other users
+	3. Manage billing/plan for the site
-	3. Can manage the site settings
+	4. Can manage the site settings
-	4. Can delete the site (this is irreversible)
+	5. Can delete the site (this is irreversible)
 2. **Developers** are the second highest permission for a site.
 They can:
 	1. Edit and publish content
 	2. Manage other users
+	3. Manage billing/plan for the site
-	3. Can manage the site settings
+	4. Can manage the site settings
-3. **Site owners** are the managers of a site.
+3. **Site managers** are the managers of a site.
 They can:
 	1. Edit and publish content
 	2. Manage other users
+	3. Manage billing/plan for the site
 3. **Content Editors** are the writers for the site.
 They can only:
 	1. Edit and publish content